ripunjaysingh88/Movie_Review_Sentiment_Analysis/README.md

 # Movie Sentiment Analysis using LSTM
 Build the model locally and exposed it as a REST API using Tensorflow Serving and Kubernetes on the Google Cloud Platform.
 The REST API was then integrated into the flask app to get the model prediction on the web.
-The flask app was hosted on compute engine VM instance on GCP.
+The flask app was hosted on the compute engine VM instance on GCP.
 ## Model Performance
 .
 Accuracy: 0.83